starling021/ehtools/README.md

 > Full root access and access to /root folder

-    INFO: All ehtools files and folders will copy to /root, /bin and /etc system folders, for copy ehtools data to your system needed root access!
+    INFO: All ehtools files and folders will be copied to /root, /bin and /etc system folders, to copy ehtools data to your system Ehtools Framework needs full root access!

 > Good Internet connection for server support (only ehtools PRO)